 Maggie Hilditch is a painter, craftmaker & art trainer, based in Liverpool.

 Maggie studied Fine Art at Manchester University and Glasgow School of Art, and Fashion & Textiles at Middlesex University (Cat Hill Arts Campus).
-She worked briefly as a textile designer before returning to Middlesex University to complete a PGCE in Secondary Art Teaching with Special Needs Education, after which she worked in secondary teaching.
-Maggie was part of the JC2000 Millennium initiative and 'cre8.ed' teams (freelance artists, musicians, actors & dancers) teaching values, citizenship, and religious education through the creative arts.
+She worked briefly as a fashion designer before returning to Middlesex University to complete a PGCE in Secondary Art Teaching with Special Needs Education, after which she worked in secondary teaching.
+Maggie has been part of the JC2000 Millennium initiative and 'cre8.ed' teams (freelance artists, musicians, actors & dancers) teaching values, citizenship, and religious education through the creative arts.

 For many years Maggie has facilitated and led creative workshops in various settings, including schools, churches, theatres, health facilities and retreat centres.

-Maggie’s other interests include Health & Wellbeing.
+Maggie’s other interests include Mental Health & Wellbeing.
 From 2008-10 Maggie was Artist-in-Residence at Wotton Lawn Hospital (2gether NHS Foundation Trust) in Gloucestershire.
-She is currently creating art work for future exhibitions.
-Alongside this she volunteers as a Chaplaincy Assistant with Merseycare NHS.
+Maggie volunteers as a Chaplaincy Assistant with Merseycare NHS.

 Maggie is represented by Dot Art, a Liverpool-based consultancy specialising in work by local artists, available for sale and rental.

 Maggie is currently displaying artwork in the offices of Fabrik Studio, a leading North West Creative Communications Agency.

 Recent painting, now hanging in a 'scared space'.